 Each teacher has the responsibility for maintaining records on the children in their class.
-Teacher judgements on attainment are carried out through an Assessment task three times a year focusing on a rolling programme of Attainment Targets and strands.
+Teacher judgements on attainment are carried out through an Assessment task three times a year.
+New assessment in line with the new planning will be carried out as soon as it is available.

 Assessments are regularly moderated by the RE Coordinator and within the Trust Moderation groups.
 In additional to this RE work is moderated at Trust meetings and at Diocesan level with other RE Coordinators in the Nottingham Diocese.
 Regular advice from the diocesan Education Advisor is sought to assist with moderation.
-Attainment is tracked on the school's assessment tool, 'O' Track.
+Attainment is tracked on the school's assessment tool, 'O Track', currently and this will soon transfer to 'Arbor'.
 The subject leader then analyses attainment and progress at whole class and group level.
 This information is then used to inform action planning.
 Pupils' attainment in RE is reported formally to parents in the annual reports.